jsh139/InterviewExercises/README.md

 The second pattern (Pattern2) is just a series of classes describing a search algorithm using various software design patterns.

-- The SearchPreparer takes in an implementation of the ISearchAdapterFactory.
-The factory is used to return a list of Search Adapter objects (implemented from ISearchAdapter).
+- The SearchPreparer has a dependency on in an implementation of the ISearchAdapterFactory.
+The factory is used to return a list of SearchAdapter objects (implemented from ISearchAdapter).
 It has a method called Prepare that takes in a search request.
 There may be many implementations of the ISearchRequest interface.
 - The adapters use a chain of responsibility pattern to check if the search request is of a particular type.
 If the type matches, some changes are done to the search request object.
-- There is also a CommonSearchAdapter that makes changes to the request regardless of its type.
+- There is also a CommonSearchAdapter that makes changes to the request object regardless of its type.

 The first exercise resides in the Exercises project.
 In the Exercise1 folder.
 It contains a text description of what we'd like the candidate to do.
 We're looking for a few specific things out of this exercise.